 Our Region is experiencing two trends in relation to its population.

-Across the Region, the age distribution looks quite different from County-to-County.
-As expected, Benton County, home of Oregon State University (OSU), has a large college-age population.
-In Lincoln County, almost the reverse is true, and baby boomers are the largest segment of the population.
+The Region’s median age, at 39.5, is similar to the State’s 39.3.
+Across the Region, however, the age distribution looks quite different from county-to-county.
+As expected, Benton County, home of Oregon State University (OSU), has a large college-age population, and the median age is 33.
+In Lincoln County, almost the reverse is true, with baby boomers the largest segment of the population and the median age over 51.
 Linn County, the most populous county in the Region, has a balanced age distribution.

 The Region’s population was estimated to be 49.4 percent male and 50.6 percent female.
 As shown in the population pyramid below, the distribution of the population has changed dramatically over the last three decades as the baby boomers went from young adults to near retirement.

-The U.S. Census Bureau estimates that in 2016, 83.6 percent of the Region’s population identified as non-Hispanic white, down from 84.3 percent in 2014, while Asian/Pacific Islanders had the largest increase during this period – up 0.8% from 2014.
+The U.S. Census Bureau estimates that in 2019, 82.3 percent of the Region’s population identified as non-Hispanic white, down from 84.3 percent in 2014, while the Hispanic Latino population had the largest increase during this period – up 1.2% from 2014.

-According to 2016 estimates from the U.S. Census Bureau, 96.1 percent of Benton County residents speak English “very well,” 96.8 percent in Lincoln County, and 98 percent in Linn County.
+According to 2019 estimates from the U.S. Census Bureau, 95.4 percent of Benton County residents speak English only or speak English “very well,” 97.7 percent in Lincoln County, and 97.6 percent in Linn County.
+This compares with 91.6% for the U.S. and 94.4% for Oregon.

 For information about how much residents in the Region spend on housing, see Housing.